dimanikulin/dimanikulin/content/HowToPublish.md

 - Has it been proof read?
 - Are there any pictures?
 - Is it asking for an opinion?
-- Is there bold text?
+- Is there bold text used for key word?
+- is there italic used for conversation?
 - if there is no PII ?
 - if there is no TBD and TODO?